Jimna254/Jimna254/README.md

 <h2> About </h2>
   <p align="start">
   Full-stack software engineer | A graduate in Software Engineering. </br>
-  A passionate individual who likes to work on end to end products which develop sustainable and scalable social and technical systems to create impact an dsolve problems.
+  A passionate individual in software development seeking to develop scalable applications using various cutting-edge technologies.
+I posess excellent teamwork and great technical and soft skills.
   </p>
   <p> my portfolio <a href="https://kariukijames.com">James Kariuki</a>